CS 525: Linear Programming

 Computing Information

-Use the CS Unix Labs on the first floor of CS&S: Locations here.
-Information that's particularly helpful for first-time users can be found here.
+Use the CS Unix Labs on the first floor of Computer Sciences.

 Here is some basic information about setting up your MATLAB environment for this course.
 In particular, there are instructions for setting up a startup file that defines a search path for Matlab that includes the public directory for the course.